micuat/sweater/src/index.md

 The photoshoot took place at Arakawa river in Tokyo, which is at a walking distance from the studio where we met.

-*If you want to exhibit the photos, please contact me (mail at naotohieda dot com) with some info.
+*If you want to exhibit the photos, please contact me (mail at naotohieda dot com) with your info.
 If we vibe, I can send you more samples as well as the NSFW version.
 Thanks!*